Introduction

 The database nodes come with a visual user interface and automatically build a SQL query in the background according to the user settings in the configuration window, so no coding is required to interact with the database.

 The output of each node is a SQL query that corresponds to the operation(s) that are performed within the node.
-The generated SQL query can be viewed via the DB Data outport view .
+The generated SQL query can be extracted by using the DB Query Extractor node.

 Visual Query Generation